As Florida coronavirus cases surge, spring breakers express regret

 The clip went viral.
 "If I get corona, I get corona.
 At the end of the day, I'm not gonna let it stop me from partying," Brady Sluder, a spring breaker in Miami, said last week.

-Of course, the 22-year-old from Milford, Ohio, has elderly people in his life whom he “adores.”
-He didn’t want to put anyone at risk.
-Now, he understands how serious the virus is and is encouraging people to follow the recommended guidelines on how to stay safe and reduce risk.
-Most of all, he’s sorry.
+Of course, Sluder, 22, of Milford, Ohio, has elderly people in his life whom he "adores."
+He didn't want to put anyone at risk.
+Now, he understands how serious the virus is and is encouraging people to follow the guidelines on how to stay safe and reduce risk.
+Most of all, he's sorry.

 David Anzarouth, who is recovering from COVID-19, the disease caused by the coronavirus, went to Miami in early March for vacation.
 Ten days later, the 25-year-old from Toronto was in a hospital emergency room with the virus, feeling "the most incredible pain that I've ever experienced," according to the Canadian Broadcasting Corporation.

-Anzarouth, who declined to further comment to NBC News but said through a spokesperson he is feeling “well,” said he regrets going.
+Anzarouth, who declined to comment further to NBC News but said through a spokesperson that he is feeling "well," said he regrets going.

-"There's no one to blame … I understand that I put myself into a place where I risked my health," he told CBC.
+"There's no one to blame. ...
+I understand that I put myself into a place where I risked my health," he told the CBC.

 Like Sluder, Molly went to Florida two weeks ago on spring break.
 When she left, nobody she knew was talking about the virus.
 Then, on March 13, while she was in Florida, a national emergency was declared.

-“My friends and I all freaked out,” Molly, 22, said.
-They decided to be “low-key” for the rest of the trip, avoiding clubs and crowded sections of the beach.
-Scheduled to go home the next day, Molly felt like a day or two wouldn’t make a difference, and didn’t have the extra money to book a last-minute flight.
+"My friends and I all freaked out," said Molly, 22.
+They decided to be "low-key" for the rest of the trip, avoiding clubs and crowded sections of the beach.
+Scheduled to go home the next day, Molly felt like a day or two wouldn't make a difference and didn't have the extra money to book a last-minute flight.

-Molly feels fine, but lives with her sister who works with the public, and is worried about being an asymptomatic carrier.
+Molly feels fine, but she lives with her sister who works with the public and is worried about being an asymptomatic carrier.

-She saw Sluder’s video and said she has a “a lot of feelings about it.”
-She felt it was “really ignorant and selfish” but said “most people are ignorant and selfish, especially at like 18-22 years old.”
+She saw Sluder's video and said she has "a lot of feelings about it."
+She felt it was "really ignorant and selfish," but she said, "Most people are ignorant and selfish, especially at, like, 18 to 22 years old."

 "The disease is spreading because the people in power — largely old white men — have failed the nation by not properly preparing for its effects in spite of dire warnings," he wrote.